betaflight/betaflight/docs/Getting Started.md

     * Minimum Command - This is the "idle" signal level that will be sent to the ESCs when the craft is disarmed, which should not cause the motors to spin.
 A typical value would be 1000.
   * Finally, click Save and Reboot.

+* Receiver tab:
-* Receiver tab: Check that the channel inputs move according to your Tx inputs.
-Check that the Channel map is correct, along with the RSSI Channel, if you use that.
-You can also set EXPO here instead of your Tx.
-Click Save!
+    * Check that the channel inputs move according to your Tx inputs.
+    * Check that the Channel map is correct along with the RSSI Channel, if you use that.
+    * Verify the range of each channel goes from ~1000 to ~2000.
+See also [controls](Controls.md). and `rx_min_usec` and `rx_max_usec`.
+    * You can also set EXPO here instead of your Tx.
+    * Click Save!
 * Modes tab: Setup the desired modes.
 See the [modes](Modes.md) chapter for what each mode does, but for the beginning you mainly need HORIZON, if any.

 * Before finishing this section, you should calibrate the ESCs, install the FC to the frame, and connect the RSSI cable, buzzer and battery if you have chosen to use those.